peteroupc/peteroupc.github.io/estimation.md

 > **Notes:**
 >
-> 1. If the stream of random variates meets the condition for _Algorithm C_ for a given _q_, _p_, and _&kappa;_, then it still meets that condition when those numbers are multiplied by a constant or a constant is added to them.
+> 1. If the stream of random variates meets the condition for _Algorithm C_ for a given _q_, _p_, and _&kappa;_, then it still meets that condition when those variates are multiplied by a constant or a constant is added to them.
 > 2. Theorem 3.4 of Kunsch et al. (2019)<sup>[**(6)**](#Note6)</sup> shows that there is no mean estimation algorithm that&mdash;
 >      - produces an estimate within a user-specified error tolerance (in terms of _absolute error_, as opposed to _relative error_) with probability greater than a user-specified value, and
 >      - works for all streams whose distribution is known only to have finite moments (the moments are bounded but the bounds are unknown).